makudesu/flask-thesis/doc/source/Chapter I.rst

     And computers as we know is composed of millions if not billions of transistor.
 Which affects the performance and the price.

-    We now have free Internet (The internet is free, we only pay ISP companies to provide us Internet connection service.
-ISP companies provide the infrastructure needed to connect us to the backbone connections that connects every single computer on the internet.
-A quick Google search will clarify this) and Cheaper computers (Laptops/Smart phones).
+    We now have free Internet :ref:`[1]`, and computers get cheaper :ref:`[2]`.

     The Internet in the Philippines has been undergoing development since it was first made available in 1994.
 As of September 30, 2011, more than 30,000,000 people used the internet in the country accounting for 33% of the total population.

-    The problem is, public schools are still using the old, manual way of enrollment, that takes days, weeks or even months to finish.
-With the help of free Internet and cheaper computers, we decided to develop a system that will aide the BNHS public school (our choice) to transition into a more advance computerized enrollment system hosted on cloud.
+    The problem is, public schools are still using the old, manual way of enrollment that takes days, weeks or even months to finish.
+With the help of free Internet and cheaper computers, we decided to develop a system that will aid the BNHS public school (our choice) to transition into a more advance computerized enrollment system hosted on cloud.

 *References*
 * http://www.sciencedirect.com/science/article/pii/S1877042811025419